A dominated strategy in game theory occurs when one player has a more dominant strategy over another player.

 How to Identify a Dominated Strategy in Game Theory

-• Strictly dominated strategy: This is a strategy that always delivers a worse outcome than an alternative strategy, regardless of what strategy the opponent chooses.
+- Strictly dominated strategy: A strategy that always delivers a worse outcome than an alternative strategy, regardless of what strategy the opponent chooses.
+Players will anticipate a player with a strictly dominated strategy will never play it and choose their actions accordingly.

-• Weakly dominated strategy: This is a strategy that delivers an equal or worse outcome than an alternative strategy.
+- Weakly dominated strategy: A strategy that delivers an equal or worse outcome than an alternative strategy.

 This process is valid since it’s assumed that rationality among players is common knowledge.
-That is, each player knows that the rest of the players are rational, and each player knows that the rest of the players know that he knows that the rest of the players are rational, and so on ad infinitum.
+That is, each player knows that the rest of the players are rational, and each player knows that the rest of the players know that he knows that the rest of the players are rational, and so on.

+Now, let’s return to the process of iteratively deleting dominated strategies discussed above.
 There are two versions of this process.
 The first (and preferred) version involves only eliminating strictly dominated strategies.
-If, after completing this process, there is only one strategy for each player remaining, that strategy set is the unique Nash equilibrium.
+If there is only one strategy for each player remaining after completing this process, that strategy set is the unique Nash equilibrium.

 The second version involves eliminating both strictly and weakly dominated strategies.
-If, at the end of the process, there is a single strategy for each player, this strategy set is also a Nash equilibrium.
-Unlike the first process, elimination of weakly dominated strategies may eliminate some Nash equilibria.
+If there is a single strategy for each player at the end of the process, this strategy set is also a Nash equilibrium.
+Unlike the first process, eliminating weakly dominated strategies may eliminate some Nash equilibria.
 As a result, the Nash equilibrium found by eliminating weakly dominated strategies may not be the only Nash equilibrium.
 In some games, if we remove weakly dominated strategies in a different order, we may end up with a different Nash equilibrium.

 Dominated Strategies Example